 - Preheat oven to 350

-- Arrange berries over the oatmeal.
-Sprinkle with topping and bake for 45 minutes or until lightly browned and just set.
+- Bake for 45 minutes or until lightly browned and oatmeal is set.

 - Serve warm or at room temperature.
 Refrigerate any left overs and reheat gently at 325 for about 15 minutes until heated through.

 - Freeze in individual serving sizes for a quick breakfast.